Abudi7/imp-status/readme.md

 * Bootstrap 5: CSS framework used for styling the web pages.

 ## Installation
-To install the project, you need to follow these steps:
+To install the project, follow the steps below:

 1. Clone the repository to my machine.
 2. Install the required dependencies using the composer install command.